 Next, let’s insert a genealogical table from historian W. L. Warren’s superb biography of Henry II, the first Plantagenet.
 Remember, Robert the Pious is Hugh Capet’s son.
 And Capet is the namesake of the longest-lasting French dynasty: the Capetians.

-On the right side is Henry of Anjou, soon to be Henry II, king of England, great-grandson of William the Conqueror, and the first Plantagenet.
+On the bottom right side is Henry of Anjou, soon to be Henry II, king of England, great-grandson of William the Conqueror, and the first Plantagenet.
 He married Eleanor of Aquitaine, after Louis VII divorced her.
 Adela (on the right) is the only one who was not an anointed sovereign.
 Matilda (on right) was anointed in Germany with Henry (Heinrich) V. They never had children, however, when her husband died.
 Her father Henry I recalled her, so he could make a dynastic match.

 On the left side are some of the Capetians, who were anointed sovereigns.
 See family Line 3, below, for the Capetians.